1. Is APIC a recognised institution and are its courses formally accredited?

 - Students from Assessment Level 2 and 3 countries need to apply for Pre-Visa Assessment (PVA) before making any payments to APIC.

-- Provided you pass PVA evaluation you would send a Letter of Offer and an Admission Pack.
+- Provided you pass PVA evaluation we will send a Letter of Offer and an Admission Pack.

 - Once we receive your acceptance and an enrolment deposit for first semester fees plus OSHC (if applicable), an electronic Confirmation of Enrolment (eCoE) will be issued, which all international students need for student visa processing (please refer to the Department of Immigration and Border Protection website for details on visa processing).
 Note that: